diamondmg/memoryproject/README.md

+# memoryproject

+Memory Game for Udacity

-# Overview
+## Overview

 The game contains 16 cards, match up all 8 cards and you win!
 The goal is to complete the game with the lowest time and highest rating, though there is no time or rating limit.

 ## Getting Started

-Download the repository, extract the .zip file, and open index.html OR
-[Click here](https://codepen.io/diamondmg/full/bxRmQb/) to play the live version.
+Download the repository, extract the .zip file, and open index.html or [click here](https://codepen.io/diamondmg/full/bxRmQb/) to play the live version.

 ## Rules